PrestaShop/docs/src/content/1.7/testing/how-to-create-your-own-behat-tests.md

     Then my cart total should be 50.0 tax included
 ```

-This one is valid and if I run my command, I can see Behat confirms it is valid: so the voucher works as expected !
+This one is valid: Behat is able to match each of the lines with one Context step.
+And if I run my command, I can see Behat go through the whole scenario successfully.
+This means that my free shipping voucher behavior is correct: Behat has checked that the cart total, after using the voucher, has no shipping fees.

+My feature is validated by Behat !

 #### Adding a new step

 Now we are going to add a new step that is not yet supported by existing Contexts.

 For example, have you noticed that the cart price is, before free shipping, 57€ and not 55€ ?
 It is because the step `Given there is a carrier named "carrier1"` generates a standard carrier whose handling cost is 2 by default.
+So when shipping fees are added, the handling cost is added too.

-Let's say we want to remove this handling cost, so my cart price will, without free shipping, be 55€.
+Let's say we want to remove this handling cost and only keep the shipping fees.
+This way my cart price will, without free shipping, be 55€ and not 57€.

-So we add the following step: `Given the carrier "carrier1" has no handling costs` to the scenario and we run again
+So we need to add a new step: `Given the carrier "carrier1" has no handling costs`.

+This step is unknown to Behat, so we will need to help Behat "understand it".

+We add the step to the scenario and we run again
 ```bash
 # from the PrestaShop root folder
 php ./vendor/bin/behat -c tests/Integration/Behaviour/behat.yml --name="free shipping"
 ```

 Again, Behat detects the unmatched step and warns me `suite has undefined steps.
 Please choose the context to generate snippets:`.

+I accept the help of Behat and let him generate a snippet ready-to-use for me for my step.

 I choose to put the new step into `Tests\Integration\Behaviour\Features\Context\CarrierFeatureContext` as it is related to carriers.
-Behat generates the following snippet for me:
+The generated snippet looks like this:

 ```php
     /**